awsdocs/amazon-chime-user-guide/doc_source/remote-control.md

 1. To end the shared session, either the viewer or the sharer chooses **End**\.

 **Note**
-Request desktop control is not available for the Amazon Chime web app\.
+Desktop control can't be requested or accepted when screen sharing from the Amazon Chime web app\.